janishutz/BiogasControllerApp/README.md

 - Highly detailed error resolving instructions directly inside of the app
 - Easy to run: No extra Software required (e.g. Python or similar)
 - Easy to install and uninstall as it has an installer and uninstaller
+- Some settings are available through the /config/settings.ini file